Barrier pipe

+A barrier pipe is a type of water pipe with a barrier to prevent undesired contaminants from entering the pipe.

+Water supply

+When running water supply pipes through contaminated ground standard MDPE piping is unsuitable because it doesn't block entry of contaminants such as hydrocarbons.
+Barrier piping typically has an aluminium layer between two plastic layers but solid cast iron and other options exist.
+It's normally required for brownfield land construction.

+Heating systems

-A barrier pipe is a type of plastic water pipe used in domestic heating systems.
-The pipe is manufactured with a barrier that prevents oxygen from penetrating the material and entering the water system, reducing the risk of corrosion.
+In hydronic, water-carrying, heating systems a plastic pipe is manufactured with a barrier that prevents oxygen from penetrating the material and entering the water system, reducing the risk of corrosion.

 The 'barrier' is usually a resin material bonded between the outer and inner layer of the pipe itself.
 The pipe being either a cross linked polyethylene or polybutylene.
+This can be cheaper than the traditional copper piping.